tdebaets/wertweak/README.md

 - **64-bit Windows**

   Navigate to either the `Output\x64\Release` or `Output\x64\Debug` subdirectory of the repository, depending on which build configuration you want to use.
 Make sure that these 3 files exist in this subdirectory: `WerTweak.dll`, `WerTweak64.dll` and `WerTweak64.exe`.
-Then add this entry to the registry, replacing `<x64 output directory>` in Data with the full path to the directory that you're currently in:
+Then add the following entry to the registry:

   **`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\WerFault.exe`**

-  Name: `Debugger`
+  Value name: `Debugger`

-  Type: `REG_SZ`
+  Value data type: `REG_SZ`

-  Data: `<x64 output directory>\WerTweak64.exe`
+  Value data: `<Full path of WerTweak64.exe file>`

 - **32-bit Windows**

   Navigate to either the `Output\Release` or `Output\Debug` subdirectory of the repository, depending on which build configuration you want to use.
 Make sure that these 2 files exist in this subdirectory: `WerTweak.dll` and `WerTweak.exe`.
-Then add this entry to the registry, replacing `<x86 output directory>` in Data with the full path to the directory that you're currently in:
+Then add the following entry to the registry:

   **`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\WerFault.exe`**

-  Name: `Debugger`
+  Value name: `Debugger`

-  Type: `REG_SZ`
+  Value data type: `REG_SZ`

-  Data: `<x86 output directory>\WerTweak.exe`
+  Value data: `<Full path of WerTweak.exe file>`

 License
 -------